benfielding74/apprentice-portfolio/content/posts/hack-4235/index.md

 I first had to do some research to understand how the current configuration works, how the files were structured, and decide how I would implement any possible solution.

 In applying my plan (the Do stage) I updated the maven settings to be .ctmpl files instead of .xml files.
-I changed the references to credentials within the .xml files to reference instead a vault path and I updated the cloudinit_base.tmpl so that referenced the new file.
+I changed the references to credentials within the .xml files to reference instead a vault path and I updated the cloudinit_base.tmpl so that it referenced the new file.
 I then added a new path in the Vault UI to hold the credentials.
-I then added a gradle.properties file holding the configuration for that.
+I then added a gradle.properties file holding the configuration for that path.

 ```xml